Derivative pricing as a transport problem: MPDATA solutions to Black-Scholes-type equations: Background

 Introducing $v$ and $\mathcal{C}$ to denote the advective velocity and Courant number, respectively, serves to distinguish their general meaning (including the possibility of time and space dependence) from the particular context introduced in the preceding section (where $u$ and $C=u\frac{\Delta t}{\Delta x}$ are constant).

-The first iteration of MPDATA is equivalent to the so-called upwind (donor-cell, upstream) integration method, which suffers from extensive ``numerical diffusion'' (i.e., smoothing of the signal).
+The first iteration of MPDATA is equivalent to the so-called upwind (donor-cell, upstream) integration method, which suffers from extensive ``numerical diffusion'', i.e., smoothing of the signal (for some poingnant remarks on the issue and a vivid recount of the relevant controvercies, see \cite{Leonard_1979}).
 The term ``numerical diffusion'' stems from the fact that when the numerical approximation of eq.~(\ref{eq:advtilde}), expressed by eq.~(\ref{eq:upwind_a}-\ref{eq:upwind_b}), is analysed through the modified equation approach, the leading terms of the truncation error estimate can be expressed in the form of $K\partial_x^2 \psi$.
 The nub of MPDATA lies in expressing this truncation error estimate as an additional advective term (vide eq.~\ref{eq:advonly}).
 This additional numerical-diffusion-reversing term is integrated in a subsequent iteration, using the very same conservative and positive-definite upwind scheme.
 As a result, the truncation error estimate is subtracted from the solution.
 Solving $\partial_x (u' \psi) = K \partial^2_x \psi$ for $u'$ and discretising, for the most basic formulation of MPDATA, gives the following so-called antidiffusive Courant number to be used in the corrective iteration of MPDATA:

 where